top1944/duckuments/docs/17_setup/2_0_5_rc_control.md

 In doubt, see [](#test-joystick).

-## The proper shutdown procedure for the Raspberry PI
+## The proper shutdown procedure for the Raspberry Pi

 Generally speaking, you can terminate any `roslaunch` command with <kbd>Ctrl</kbd>-<kbd>C</kbd>.